Chapter Twenty Five

 Next morning, Chan and I are up and out at five, Amaya is outside in the Cherokee.

-Amaya, “You will need a skilled driver if there is trouble, that would be me.”
+Amaya, “If there is trouble, you will need a skilled driver, that would be me.”

 “Thanks, Chan isn’t much for driving, he tends to use the bulldozer technique and I need to be focused on the cars and taking pictures.”

 She gets us to the neighborhood, stops a block down at a cross street.
 I can see a couple of plates parked in front, but four of them are behind the fourplex.

 “Chan, I have to get closer, at least to the yard of the house on the other side.
 Do your best to interfere with their radar, give me two minutes.”

 Chan nods, I ease out the door, it’s misty this morning, I have to get across the street, down the block and wander into the neighbor’s yard long enough to flash the plates into Janah’s brain, then haul it back and split.

 I make it to the yard, get three plates and am craning to spot the fourth when the back door of lower right opens.
 I see him walk towards the car I’m interested in, he stops midway, looks around, I’m bolting back to the corner out of his line of sight, then across the street and into the Cherokee.

 “He felt a twitch, I got three plates, the good news is I think he’s taking the fourth car.
 Go down another block, let’s see where he goes.”